 Q: What’s coming up in future issues?

-A: Here’s a small sampling of the pieces I’m either working on now or have booked into the pipeline as of September 2018.
+A: Here’s a sampling of the pieces I’m either working on now or have booked into the pipeline as of August 2019.

 Q: Is there a table of contents listing every newsletter you’ve published so far?

 Q: Will any of this material be published in print?

 A: Maybe someday.
 But for the foreseeable future it will remain digital-only.